tomjanowski/bridge/README.md

 The invocation is as follows:

-`./bridge interface1 interace2`
+`./bridge interface1 interface2`

-It requires elevated priviledges to succeed.
+It requires elevated privileges to succeed.

 The reason I needed this program was to connect a TAP device used by a virtual machine with a wireless interface on a laptop.
 Wireless interfaces are notorious for not working well in bridges, mostly due to a constraint that